denniseccher/denniseccher/README.md

 I design and build meaningful digital experiences — with a strong focus on **usability**, **reusability**, **minimalism**, and **impact**.

 Currently shaping [**Alvea**](https://github.com/denniseccher) — a social event app crafted to connect people across languages and cultures.
+Also building [**Eivy**](https://github.com/denniseccher/eivy) — a reusable Flutter chat component with clarity, aura, and soul.
-Also exploring human-centered tools, ambient AI, and component design in Flutter.
+Exploring human-centered tools, ambient AI, and component design in Flutter.

 ---